 - Office equipment

 - Furniture and fittings

 - Bins and containers

 - Motor vehicles

 - Plant and equipment

+- Heritage Assets (e.g. mayoral chain and mayoral hood)

-The FAR will consist of all the asset master records of movable assets capitalised These assets, except for group assets, must be numbered with the approved barcode labels.
-This will be implemented with effect from
+The FAR will consist of all the asset master records of movable assets capitalised.
+These assets, except for group assets, must be numbered with the approved barcode labels.